davidbenini/resume/README.md

 - Physics-centric; 400-level coursework in lasers, optics, signal processing, semiconductors

 ### Professional Experience

+#### Semi-Stealth Startup, Boston ####
+*Pre-seed company bringing to market a PLG AI agents to formulate an agile GTM strategy and align teams*

+**COO/CMO (Fractional)	July 2024 - present**
+-	Developed go-to-market and launch plan for this company’s first major product launch
+-	Authored positioning strategy and messaging content for website, deck, and social media
+-	Serve as a voice of customer towards product modifications and feature roadmap
+-	Defined marketing and growth technology stack requirements and integrations
+-	Wrote foundational thought leadership white paper defining “Agile GTM”

 #### ID R&D, a Mitek Company, New York (remote)
 *ID R&D is the AI innovation division of Mitek, a fraud detection fintech with 8000 customers.
 ID R&D's leverages AI to authenticate users and   detects deepfakes and clones towards securing genAI-powered applications of conversational AI.*